Skip to main content

 See if it reconnects you to something God said that you had let drift to the edges of your memory.

-That is what Engage is for.
-Not to replace anything.
-To help you remember.
+That is what Engage is for: helping you remember.

 Related Reading

 Engage draws from Scripture, real testimonies, and your own Encouragement Vault.
-Get started with Doxa and try a conversation.
+Get started with Doxa and try a session.